Juan Zaragoza, Director of Southern California band Mariachi Las Olas shares his story on developing as a musician, educator, and band leader

 Many of them have never had any Mariachi background.
 I think the common bond for me, what makes it easier to work with and hire people that they're musicians first of all.
 I think that's the most important thing for any program to develop is you have to develop as a musician.
 Know your instrument.

-This genre is geared towards the Western type of learning the music and good to start with fundamental music training.
+This genre is geared towards the Western type of learning music, and it's good to start with fundamental music training.